-input.file A character string containing a path to the input file, a genotypic matrix in the ancestrymap format. output.file A character string containing a path to the output file, a genotypic matrix in the geno format.
-By default, the name of the output file is the same name as the input file with a .geno extension. force A boolean option.
-If FALSE, the input file is converted only if the output file does not exist.
-If TRUE, convert the file anyway.
+input.file A character string containing a path to the input file, a genotypic matrix in the ancestrymap format.

 output.file A character string containing a path to the output file, a genotypic matrix in the geno format.
+By default, the name of the output file is the same name as the input file with a .geno extension.

+A boolean option.
+If FALSE, the input file is converted only if the output file force output.file A character string containing a path to the output file, a genotypic matrix in the geno format.